-the This course includes a comprehensive review knowledge base skill of the Emergency Medical Technician.
-EMS. set History of wellbeing of the EMT, medical legal issues, communication and documentation will be expanded to the role of the paramedic.
+This course includes review a comprehensive of the knowledge base and skill the Emergency Medical Technician.
+History of EMS, being of the EMT, medical legal issues, communication and documentation will be expanded to the role of the paramedic.
 This course includes the theory related to intravenous/intraosseous access, medication administration, patient assessment, and introductory pharmacological calculations.
 Two hours lecture per week.
 Credit, two semester hours.